pritraj90/RxNorm-PostgreSQL/README.md

 ## Releases

-For full database creation, see [Releases](https://github.com/ZionDials/RxNorm-PostgreSQL/releases)
+For full database creation, see [Releases](https://github.com/ZionDials/RxNorm-PostgreSQL/releases).
+The releases are only for the SQL creation file and contain **no Data files whatsoever**.

 ## Things I Have Learned